treharne/geocoders/README.md

 - Put results in Readme
 - Put detailed results in another MD file.
 - Preprocess addresses with Libpostal and use structured geocoding as a comparison.
+- Consider other factors: Open-ness of data, rights to storage, uptime of providers.